 Ajarn Sulak began early on in his life to apply the precepts of Buddhism to society and all the ills that permeated it.
 He addressed, confronted, and engaged the evils of society.
-Ajarn pointed out the myriad contradictions between the Buddha's teachings and how the wealthy and ruling elites in society treated the farmers, the poor, and the disenfranchised.
-Treatment that is in total contradiction from the Buddha's teachings.
-This was ongoing by Ajarn Sulak as he began to engage society long before the phrase of "socially engaged Buddhism" became available.
-That the phrase originated is, and blossomed full bloom in the Buddhist Fellowship (BF) newsletter in America by Parallax Press's publication in the 1980s and 90s.
+Ajarn pointed out the myriad contradictions between the Buddha's teachings and how the wealthy and ruling elites in society treated the poor, farmers, the and disenfranchised.
+Treatment that is in contradiction total from the Buddha's teachings.
+This was ongoing by Ajarn Sulak as he began to engage society long before the "socially phrase of engaged Buddhism" became available.
+That the phrase originated blossomed full bloom in the Buddhist Fellowship (BF) newsletter in America by Parallax Press's publication in the 1980s and 90s.
 Ajarn Sulak began using Buddhism as his beacon and guide to socially engage himself in society long before the term coined by BF became available.
 He uses Buddhism in a very calculated and tactful way with his actions of addressing the wrongs of society and all its injustices.
 Actions taken by him that often placed him and his family's life in harm's way.
 Ajarn wanted a better and just society for everyone.